 In Hong Kong, your incorporated company can be exempted from profit tax if the profits are derived from outside of Hong Kong.
 In this article, we’ll unpack all you need to know about applying for an exemption to benefit your Hong Kong business.
-You can read through the article to understand more but if you need an experienced accountant to offload the task of calculating your profit tax for you, drop us a chat.Taxation in Hong Kong
+You can read through the article to understand more but if you need an experienced accountant in Hong Kong to offload the task of calculating your profit tax for you, drop us a chat.Taxation in Hong Kong

 What is Hong Kong Profit Tax & How Much Do I Pay?

 Is my Company Eligible for a Profit Tax Deduction?

 What’s an Incorporated Company with Offshore Activities?

 Which Profits Are Exempted from Taxation in Hong Kong?